The 5 Best Toy Shops in London

 Step away from the online shopping basket and head to these toy shops in London instead for hours of enchantment, magic and fun.
-These are our top 5 which make whiling away an entire afternoon easy…

 This charming shop situated near Finsbury Park stocks the best range of the classic miniature animal figurines and accessories.
 A wondrous place filled with every Sylvanian accessory you could dream of, Sylvanian Families fans will want to stay there for hours.
 Start creating your own little village; the shop sells everything from a campervan to a Dentist set.
 Undoubtedly the best selection in town.
 68 Mountgrove Rd, London N5

 Harrods’ Toy Kingdom is a whopping 26,000sq ft. in size.
 To make it a more interactive experience, Harrods adopted the idea of not just selling toys but creating a real toyshop, so that children can actually touch and play with the toys rather than just look at them.
-With 6 different worlds within the department, it is easy to get lost in the Enchanted Forest or the Space Odyssey – great for adults who wish they were kids again.
+With six different worlds within the department, it is easy to get lost in the Enchanted Forest or the Space Odyssey – great for adults who wish they were kids again.
 It’s also the first toy shop to take a gender-neutral approach, with toys organised by theme as opposed to sex.
 Brompton Rd, Knightsbridge, London SW1

 Semmalina is a luxury children’s shop specialising in bespoke party bags, toys, cakes and gifts.
 This pretty little store attracts the celebrity gang, not only for its unique boutique, but for its second to none customer service too.
 The best place in London to go to create a great little party bag that will make even the adults envious.
 Their slogan hits the nail on the head – ‘full of things you don’t need, but suddenly want’.
 The kids will most certainly agree.
 225 Ebury St, Westminster, London SW1